kairos-io/kairos/docs/content/reference/cli.md

 pre = "<b>- </b>"
 +++

-A CLI is provided as part of releases associated to each `c3os` version.
+A CLI is provided as part of releases associated to each `kairos` version.

 The CLI can be used from an external machine to generate network tokens and pair nodes on first-boot.

 ```
-./c3os --help
+./kairos --help
 NAME:
-   c3os - c3os (register|install)
+   kairos - kairos (register|install)

 USAGE:
     [global options] command [command options] [arguments...]